 Introducing the only lunch lady in the world with a definite article attached to her name.
-Nguyen Thi Thanh is THE Lunch Lady of Saigon and she’s a noodle-making machine!
+Nguyen Thi Thanh is THE Lunch Lady of Saigon.

 Under the endorsement of Mark Weins, the incisive food-travel blogger behind Migrationology, Tim and I set course to find Saigon’s famed Lunch Lady.
 In 2009, Nguyen Thi Thanh, an ordinary Saigonese noodle vendor tucked away in the northern recesses of District 1 was visited by a gentleman named Anthony Bourdain, who put her tiny stall in the international spotlight.
 After the Vietnam episode on ‘No Reservations’ aired, this neighborhood haunt skyrocketed in popularity.
 Today, the tiny blue plastic chairs are filled with local business-folk on their lunch breaks and sunburnt tourists waiting to dive into a broth of soup that Bourdain raved “…is the broth that the gods would have suckled on.”